Shall We Have a Cigarette on It? ~ A Short Story by Allen Kopp

 “One of us should check to make sure,” Jerry said.

-Cordelia put the tips of her fingers on Mrs. Vale’s neck.
+Theda put the tips of her fingers to Mrs. Vale’s neck.
 “I don’t feel no pulse,” she said.

-When they had Mrs. Vale pulled back from the table, Cordelia put her ear to the old woman’s chest.
-“No heartbeat, neither,” she said.
+After Jerry and Theda had pulled Mrs. Vale away from the table and laid her on her back on the floor, Theda put her ear to the old woman’s chest.
+“I don’t hear no heartbeat, neither,” she said.
 “You’d better listen for yourself, Miss Charlotte.”

 Charlotte took off her earring and leaned over until her ear was touching the sunken chest.
-“She’s dead,” she said.
+“She’s quite dead!” she said with a smile.

 “Ah!”
 Jerry said.
 “Success!”